SodiumZH/NFF-Girls/docs_gameplay_en.md

 On combat, it will try exploding on enemies if having ammo, and try close combat if having a weapon on the main hand.

+## Foods

+### Soul Cake

+Put on the ground to eat.
+Similar to vanilla cakes, providing nutrition 3 and 30s Undead Affinity effect each slice.

+### Soul Cake Slice

+The non-block variation of Soul Cake.
+Each item provides nutrition 9 and 90s Undead Affinity.

+### Enderberry

+A food providing nutrition 6 and teleport (like Chorus Fruit).

+Tip: it's probably unadvisable to directly eat Enderberries.
+It's much more useful as ingredients of other items, or seeds for growing more berries.